-In spite of the fact that a student is in the building, the student is considered tardy to school if late to homeroom.
+Although a student is in the building, the student is considered tardy to school if late to homeroom.
 If a student is late for homeroom because he/she was detained by a school official, it is the student's responsibility to obtain a pass from that official.

 Regular attendance is a prerequisite for educating the children of the Commonwealth.
 Curricula are planned and courses taught as a progression of learning activities and ideas, with each day's work building on work previously done.
 When children are absent, they miss one or more steps on the learning hierarchy; absent children cannot be taught.
 See ELIGIBILITY, page 19, regarding co/extra-curricular activity eligibility.
-Reference PA Dept. of Ed.: Attendance Policies and guidelines, Introduction and Purpose, 1984
+Reference PA Dept. of Ed.: Attendance Policies and guidelines, Introduction and Purpose, 1984 Reference Reynolds School District Policy Nos.
+123, 204